 - Employ Effective Knowledge Management—Often knowledge isn’t shared and the quality of knowledge is poor.
 In the State of Knowledge Management: 2014 survey report, 40% of employees said that productivity could increase by 20% to 30% with effective knowledge management.
 Establish processes whereby knowledge is collected accurately and shared properly, ensuring teams are always in the know, increasing perceived value.

-- Automate, Automate, and Automate—We can’t emphasize this enough.
+- Automate, Automate, and Automate—We can’t emphasize this enough when we modernize ITSM.
 Manual processes waste energy and time.
 Whenever possible, take advantage of all the benefits that automation can bring including the efficient handling of issues, reducing human error, and executing repetitive tasks, activities, and data manipulations.
 Start by creating an automation matrix that outlines how much time is spent on each repetitive task versus what it will cost to automate—this will help prioritize where to begin.
 This includes recent advances in artificial intelligence (AI) available today.

 - Increase Visibility and Understand Your Customer More—By not having end-to-end visibility into what services your colleagues-customers consume (including the health, interdependencies, or even status) you’re stuck having to resolve issues in the dark.